 The problem: They are on your arm or you somehow got centered on the bed and to brace yourself to rise, you will put pressure on the bed causing the child to roll and wake up.
 Keeping your weight evenly disbursed you have to contort yourself into strange positions until you reach a standing position, then ninja yourself out of there.

 I can sense a lie before it has even been vocalized.
 Granted my children are not impressive liars (not that I’m complaining).
 My middle child tried to convince me that the cat ate all the cookies that were hidden on top of the fridge.
 Since his ladder system was still in place, I highly doubted his story.
 I tried to get him to confess by playing on his emotions.
 I told him that we couldn’t keep a kitty that was going to steal cookies.
 Did he come to the poor cat’s rescue?
 Nope!
 He offered to go get the kitty crate from the garage.

 Problem Solving Genius

-In normal day-to-day life I have terrible hearing.
+In normal day-to-day life, I have terrible hearing.
 I’m that person that asks you to repeat yourself two or three times than nods like I heard you (even though I still have no clue).
 Crowded rooms or loud music?
 Forget about it.
 When it comes to the children, it’s a different story.
-I can be in a dead sleep and still I hear the second a child’s foot steps off their bed and onto the floor.
-I can be out in the yard, hear something break in the house and instantly know what it was that broke and who the likely culprit is.
+I can be in a dead sleep and still I hear the second a child steps off their bed and onto the floor.
+Our out in the yard, hear something break in the house and instantly know what it was that broke and who the likely culprit is.
 I have hearing radar for phrases like “just do it, I won’t tell” and “don’t let mom hear you.”
 Much like the lying, I can sense a conspiracy against parents before the idea has been hashed out.